 To qualify for any of the following federal loans, students must first complete the FAFSA for the academic year.

-For the 2017-2018 school year, the interest rate on Direct Loans obtained by undergraduates is fixed at 4.45 percent if disbursed after July 1,2016.
-If your Direct Loans are disbursed prior to July 1, 2016 the interest rate is 3.76 percent.
-Direct Loans with a first disbursement date on or after October 1, 2016 have a 1.069 percent origination fee.
-Loans with a first disbursement date on or after October 1, 2017 have an origination fee of 1.066 percent.
+For the 2023-24 school year, the interest rate on Direct Loans obtained by undergraduates is fixed at 5.50 percent when disbursed after July 1, 2023.
+Direct Loans with a first disbursement date on or after October 1, 2023 have a 1.057 percent origination fee.
 Repayment on Direct Loans begins six months after the student drops below half-time enrollment or graduates.

 Visit Federal Student Aid for more information about Federal Direct Loans.
 Additional Direct Loan terms and conditions can be found on the MPN.